Markets Right Now: Stocks end mostly higher on Wall Street

 11:45 a.m.

-Chesapeake Energy jumped 25 percent, the most in the Standard & Poor's 500 index, after reporting earnings that were higher than analysts were expecting.

-The yield on the 10-year Treasury fell to 2.91 percent from 2.95 percent a day earlier.
+Bond prices rose.
+The yield on the benchmark 10-year Treasury fell to 2.51%.

 9:35 a.m.